VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Introduction

 \subsection{Contributions}

 We leverage the state of the art in graph representation learning to build continuous embeddings of RNA substructures and identify structurally conserved yet variable motifs.
-We then propose two algorithms that use these graph representations to find graphs similar to a query and to identify novel motifs.
-By comparing with existing motif libraries, we are able to efficiently identify unknown instances of existing motifs, and propose 737 large and densely populated motifs.
+We then propose two algorithms that use these graph representations to find graphs similar to a query and to identify novel motifs. \fix{By comparing with existing motif libraries, we are able to efficiently identify unknown instances of existing motifs, and propose over 1,800 densely populated motifs for further exploration.}